 Don’t forget about re-enrollment

-Key takeaway: Make sure you enroll eligible team members in your pension scheme, keep your records/requests up to date, and be sure to submit your contribution file by the 22nd of each month.
+Key takeaway: Ongoing pension administration involves enrolling eligible team members, keeping records and requests up to date, and submitting contribution files by the 22nd of each month.

 5. Make use of audit trails to minimize risk

-Audit trails are essentially records of events, procedures, and operations that allow you to monitor and verify the accuracy and compliance of your processes.
+Audit trails record events, procedures, and operations, giving you a way to monitor and verify the accuracy and compliance of your processes.

-If HMRC does come knocking, an audit trail will give you all the relevant documentation to prove you‘ve gathered the right personal data for team members, put them on the correct tax code, and paid them the National Minimum Wage.
+If HMRC does come knocking, an audit trail gives you the documentation to prove you collected the right personal data for team members, applied the correct tax codes, and paid the National Minimum Wage.

-Think of it as an extra layer of safety that allows you to see who changed what and when.
-If you do happen to fall short anywhere, you can show exactly what was done and who did it.
+Think of it as an extra layer of safety that shows who made changes, what they changed, and when.
+If questions come up, the audit trail makes it easy to trace what happened and who took action.

 Note: A routine HMRC audit can happen once every five years or so, depending on the industry you’re in.

-If you do happen to face an audit, you’ll want to be sure you’ve done the following:
+If you do happen to face an audit, preparation typically focuses on the following areas:

-Key takeaway: Organize your audit trail data and practice regular reviews so that you can show exactly what changes were made if HMRC conducts an audit.
+Key takeaway: Organize your audit trail data and practice regular reviews so you can show exactly what changes occurred if HMRC conducts an audit.

 6. Double-check expenses